 How to Claim Compensation from Azores Airlines

 - Let our experts help you.
 Once you submit the form, our team will handle the rest.
-We know the EU laws well and will do our best to get you your compensation.
-You are only charged if we win your case.
+We are well-versed in the EU laws thoroughly and will do our best to obtain your rightful compensation.
+You only pay us if we win your case.

-Keep in mind that you’re entitled as a passenger to claim compensation for a delayed or cancelled flight.
-No matter whether your flight was delayed as a result of operational reasons or technical issues, if it was not caused by extraordinary circumstances such as adverse weather conditions or air traffic control decisions, you have a right to compensation.
+Keep in mind that it is your right as a passenger to claim compensation for a delayed or cancelled flight.
+Regardless of whether your flight was delayed due to operational reasons or mechanical problems, if it was not caused by extraordinary circumstances like adverse weather conditions or air traffic control decisions, you qualify for compensation.

 Which Azores Airlines Flights are Covered by EU261?

-The air passenger protection regulations of the European Union have a wide-ranging scope.
-They cover every flight leaving an airport within an EU country and to all flights arriving at a European Union member state airport if the flight is operated by an EU airline.
+The air passenger protection regulations of the European Union are far-reaching.
+They cover any flight taking off from an airport within an EU country and every flight landing at an airport in an EU member state provided the airline is based in the EU.

 Itinerary | Covered by EU 261 |